Introducing the history of microfilm

 With that in mind, we thought that it would be a perfect idea to address both these interests within the Microform Magazine.

 Long used as a method of efficiently storing large amounts of information, microfilming enables businesses and organisations the ability to efficiently preserve documents and files using only a limited amount of storage space.

-If an organisation then chooses to have these films stored in digital formats, they can then be scanned and placed on both physical hard drives and cloud based software.
-For a little more information about this, see our microfilm scanning page.
+If an organisation then chooses to have these films stored in digital formats, they can then be scanned and placed on both physical hard drives and cloud-based software.

 The history of microfilm